Diseases

 • Therapeutics

-1. Develop additional products with emphasis on safety target animal, environment and person who gives the medicine
+1. Additional products against cryptosporidiosis with emphasis on safety of the target animal, environment, and person who gives the medicine.

 • Biosecurity measures effective as a preventive measure